DUNE-DAQ/daq-release/docs/development_workflow_gitflow.md

 Teams are entities of the DUNE-DAQ project, thus they can be used across multiple repos.

 A team is usually managed by DAQ working group leaders.
 Developers obtain write access by being added into a team.
+Refer to the [List of teams and repositories](team_repos.md) page to find a list of teams and repositories each team has write access to.

 ## Branches of DAQ repositories